Pipe organs require high volume low pressure compressed air to blow the

 forces the third roll a little closer to the two stationary rolls.
 This

-causes the metal to bend at a shorter radius causing the flat sheet of
+causes the metal to bend with a shorter radius causing the flat sheet of

 metal to be gradually rolled into a cylinder.